Partial Care Program For Addiction In New Jersey

 More Effective Transition to Ordinary Life

-One of the major problems with conventional rehab is that patients are often expected to immediately transition from the rehab environment to their home environment.
-Some programs do not give patients any one-on-one care after they leave rehab.
-Consequently, patients fail to learn how to live a clean life in the real world.
+One of the major problems with conventional rehab is that patients are often expected to immediately transition from the rehab environment to their home environments.
+Some rehab programs don’t even give patients any one-on-one care after they leave rehab.
+Consequently, rehab patients fail to learn how to live clean lives while in the real world.

-The reality is that learning to live without a substance requires reinforcement over time.
-Patients need to experience living in the real world to truly understand how to resist temptation.
-As a result, partial care is more effective at helping patients to make a sustainable recovery.
+The reality is that learning to live without the use of substances requires reinforcement over time.
+Rehab patients need to experience living in the real world with addiction triggers to truly understand how to resist temptation.
+Thus, partial hospitalization is more effective at helping rehab patients transition to ordinary life.

 Fewer Disruptions to Your Schedule

-Many rehab programs ask patients to spend months at their facility.
-The reality is that the vast majority of adults cannot afford to quit their jobs and distance themselves from responsibilities at home.
-Most patients also dislike being forced to remain at a facility where their actions are monitored and restricted.
+Inpatient rehab programs ask patients to spend months at their facilities.
+The reality though is that the vast majority of adults cannot afford to quit their jobs.
+Many people also can’t afford to distance themselves from their children and other responsibilities at home.

-Partial care is less expensive than conventional rehab because patients do not require care by trained professionals at all hours of the day.
-Instead, you will only need to pay for services provided at a care facility during business hours.
-You also do not have to pay for a private room that is often very expensive.
+A hospitalization program is less expensive than conventional rehab.
+This is because a hospitalization program doesn’t require care by trained professionals at all hours of the day.
+Instead, a partial hospitalization program will only need to pay for services provided at a rehab facility during business hours.
+Anyone attending a hospitalization program also doesn’t have to pay for a private room that is often very expensive.

-Since partial care aims to bring down costs, insurance providers are much more likely to cover this form of care.
-Some patients are even able to afford partial care programs by paying out of their own pocket.
-As a result, partial care can be a viable option for patients who are not able to afford care in a conventional treatment environment.
+Since partial hospitalization aims to bring down costs, insurance providers are much more likely to cover this form of addiction and mental health treatment.
+Some rehab patients are even able to afford partial hospitalization programs by paying out of their own pockets for them.
+Thus, a hospitalization program can be a viable option for rehab patients who cannot afford care in a conventional treatment environment.

-Deciding Whether Partial Care Is Right for You
+Deciding Whether a Partial Hospitalization Program Is Right for You

 Kingsway Recovery is a provider of world-class drug rehab in New Jersey.
-Our medical professionals can help you to decide whether partial care is right for you.
-Contact us to get started on the road to recovery today.
+We also offer addiction treatment services for co-occurring mental health issues.
+Our medical professionals here at Kingsway can help you to decide whether a partial hospitalization program is right for you.
+Contact us to get started on the road to a possible partial hospitalization program in recovery today.